 Statement of Consent

-I have read this form (or have had it read to me).
+I have read this form.
 I have been encouraged to ask questions.
 I have received answers to my questions.
 I give my consent to participate in this project.
 I understand the risks and discomforts associated with the above project and understand that I may quit the project at any time without penalty.

 If applicable to your project: